Covariance Estimation under Missing Observations and $L_4-L_2$ Moment Equivalence: Introduction

 \end{itemize}

-We begin with rigorous definition of the model.
-We say that the distribution of a zero mean random vector $X$ satisfies the $L_4-L_2$ \emph{norm equivalence} (\emph{hypercontractivity}) with constant $\kappa \ge 1$, if for all $v \in S^{d-1}$,
+We begin with the rigorous definition of the model.
+We say that a centred random vector $X$ satisfies the $L_4-L_2$ \emph{moment equivalence} (\emph{hypercontractivity}) with constant $\kappa \ge 1$, if for all $v \in S^{d-1}$,

-Here we always assume that the data satisfies $L_4-L_2$ with an absolute constant $\kappa>0$, i.e, the constant is a fixed real number that does not depend on any other parameter.
-A huge class of distributions satisfy the norm equivalence assumption above with $\kappa$ being a small absolute constant.
-Examples include sub-gaussian random vectors and sub-exponential random vectors with bounded $\psi_\alpha$ norm, as well $t$-student distributions with sufficiently large degree of freedom \cite{mendelson2020robust}. \
+Here we always assume that the data satisfies the $L_4-L_2$ moment equivalence with an absolute constant $\kappa>0$, i.e, the constant $\kappa$ is a fixed real number that does not depend on any other parameter.
+A vast class of distributions satisfies the moment equivalence assumption mentioned above, with $\kappa$ being a small absolute constant.
+Examples include sub-gaussian random vectors, sub-exponential random vectors with bounded $\psi_\alpha$ norm, as well $t$-student distributions with a sufficiently large degree of freedom \cite{mendelson2020robust}. \

 We say that the sample $Y_1,\ldots,Y_N$ is $p$-\emph{sparsified} if it is obtained from the sample $X_1, \ldots X_N$ of independent copies of $X$ by multiplying each entry of the $X_i$'s by an independent 0/1 Bernoulli random variable with mean $p$.
-In a short terminology, we say that the data is sampled from $X\odot \mathbf{p}$, where $\mathbf{p} \in \{0,1\}^d$ is a random vector with i.i.d entries Bernoulli $p$ and the notation $\odot$ simply means the standard entrywise product.
-The use of the value zero to represent the missing information is just for convenience, could be any other value.
-We present the main result of this manuscript. \begin{theorem}[Main result] Assume that $X$ is a zero mean random vector in $\mathbb{R}^d$ with covariance matrix $\Sigma$ satisfying the $L_4-L_2$ moment equivalence assumption with an absolute constant $\kappa$.
+In concise terminology, we say that the data is sampled from $X\odot \mathbf{p}$, where $\mathbf{p} \in \{0,1\}^d$ is a random vector with i.i.d entries Bernoulli $p$, and the notation $\odot$ simply denotes the standard entrywise product.
+The choice of zero to represent missing information is merely for convenience and could be replaced by any other value.
+Now, we present the main result of this manuscript. \begin{theorem}[Main result] Assume that $X$ is a zero mean random vector in $\mathbb{R}^d$ with covariance matrix $\Sigma$ satisfying the $L_4-L_2$ moment equivalence assumption with an absolute constant $\kappa$.
 Fix the confidence level $\delta \in (0,1)$.
 Suppose that $Y_1,\ldots,Y_N$ are i.i.d samples distributed as $X\odot p$, where $\mathbf{p}=(p_1,\ldots,p_d) \in \mathbb{R}^d$ is a random vector with i.i.d Bernoulli entries with parameter $p$.
-Then there exists an estimator $\widehat{\Sigma}(N,\delta)$ depending only on the sample $Y_1,\ldots,Y_N$ and $\delta$ such that, with probability at least $1-\delta$,
+Then there exists an estimator $\widehat{\Sigma}(N,\delta)$ depending only on the sample $Y_1,\ldots,Y_N$ and $\delta$ satisfying that, with probability at least $1-\delta$,

 Here $C(\kappa)>0$ is an absolute constant depending only on $\kappa$. \end{theorem}